AP Top 25 Takeaways: Statements for Ohio State, Notre Dame | New Country 923

 7. The one flaw in Penn State’s offense was exposed by Ohio State: The offensive line is not great.
 Offensive coordinator Joe Moorhead’s schemes often protect the line, and Barkley and Trace McSorley can make up for missed blocks.
 But against Nick Bosa, Sam Hubbard and the Buckeyes’ bunch of stud pass rushers, the Nittany Lions couldn’t hold up — especially after tackle Ryan Bates went out with an injury.

 8. Every week No. 9 Notre Dame is even more impressive.
-Josh Adams and the Irish put up 318 yards rushing against a No. 14 North Carolina State defense that has four future NFL players, including All-American Bradley Chubb, and was allowing 91 yards rushing per game coming in.
+Josh Adams and the Irish put up 318 yards rushing against a No. 14 North Carolina State defensive line that has four future NFL players, including All-American Bradley Chubb, and was allowing 91 yards rushing per game coming in.

 9. How about the left side of Notre Dame’s offensive line — tackle Mike McGlinchey and guard Quenton Nelson — for Heisman?